jimtalksdata/NIP-x/README.md

 # Nyzo improvement protocol

 This is a frontrunner to the nyzo tech repository which at time of writing does not contain any information.
-All information currently available is in the whitepaper, or scattered in discord conversations.
+All information currently available is in the whitepaper, scattered in discord conversations and most importantly in the code.

 The current protocol will be described in NP-x.md, as easy to understand and broad as possible.
 NIP focuses on the intricacies and economic side of things.